-- 186.15 Auditing.
-(1) Annual Audit.
+186.15 Auditing.
+(1) ANNUAL AUDIT.
 Except as provided in sub.
-(2), the board of directors shall hire a licensed public accountant or other qualified person to conduct a comprehensive annual audit of the records, accounts and affairs of the credit union. - (2) AUDIT COMMITTEE.
+(2), the board of directors shall hire a certified public accountant licensed or certified under ch.
+442 or other qualified person to conduct a comprehensive annual audit of the records, accounts and affairs of the credit union.

+(2) AUDIT COMMITTEE.
 The board of directors may appoint an auditing committee of one or more capable persons to annually audit the records, accounts and cash of the credit union and to verify member accounts.
-Verification procedures shall be conducted according to the credit union's bylaws or the rules of the office of credit unions. - (3) INDEPENDENT AUDIT.
-The office of credit unions may order an independent audit at the credit union's expense if the office of credit unions finds an annual audit to be unsatisfactory. - (4) AUDIT REPORTS.
+Verification procedures shall be conducted according to the credit union's bylaws or the rules of the office of credit unions.

+(3) INDEPENDENT AUDIT.
+The office of credit unions may order an independent audit at the credit union's expense if the office of credit unions finds an annual audit to be unsatisfactory.

+(4) AUDIT REPORTS.
 Audit reports under this section shall be submitted to the board of directors and retained as records of the credit union.

 History: 1971 c.
 193; 1993 a.
 482; 1995 a.
-151.
+151; 2001 a.
+16.

-- 186.16 Dividends.
+186.16 Dividends.
 (1) BOARD ESTABLISHES DIVIDENDS.
 The board of directors shall establish the dividend period.
 Dividends shall be considered a normal operating expense of the credit union.
 Rates of dividends and terms of payment may be established and guaranteed in advance by action of the board of directors.
-The board of directors may classify its accounts and declare dividends which may be at variable rates. - (2) MAXIMUM SET BY OFFICE OF CREDIT UNIONS.
+The board of directors may classify its accounts and declare dividends which may be at variable rates.

+(2) MAXIMUM SET BY OFFICE OF CREDIT UNIONS.
 The office of credit unions may establish the maximum dividend that a credit union and a corporate central credit union may pay in each classification of its savings.

 History: 1971 c.
 193; 1979 c.
 282; 1981 c.
 156; 1995 a.
 27, 151.
+Cross Reference: See also ch.
+DFI-CU 60, Wis. adm. code.

-- 186.17 Reserves.
+186.17 Reserves.
 (1) REGULAR RESERVES.
 Semiannually, a credit union shall determine its gross income.
-From gross income, the credit union shall transfer to regular reserve amounts required under a schedule set by the national board. - (2) SPECIAL RESERVES.
+From gross income, the credit union shall transfer to regular reserve amounts required under a schedule set by the national board.

+(2) SPECIAL RESERVES.
 Special reserves may be required by the office of credit unions on an individual credit union basis or for a corporate central credit union.